Sleepwetting Forum

 EnuresisParents an e-mail list for parents of children with enuresis.

-Sleepwetting is our preferred term because it puts loss of bladder control when asleep in one word that is less negative or judgmental than the common term bedwetting, more quickly understood by most children than the medical term nocturnal enuresis, and clearer than both that it can happen when asleep anywhere, anytime, not just in bed at night.
+Yes.
+Sleepwetting is the preferred term here because it puts loss of bladder control when asleep into one word that is less negative or judgmental than the common term bedwetting, more quickly understood by most children than the medical term nocturnal enuresis, and clearer than both that it can happen when asleep anywhere, anytime, not just in bed at night.
+Changing how a famly talks about bladder control can make it easier to work on together.
 The word incontinence is commonly used for partial to complete loss of voluntary bladder control both awake and asleep.
 Most incontinence resources focus on the needs of adults with medical conditions or disabilities, but some include management for youth or address sleepwetting issues separately.

-Children who sleepwet commonly have smaller than average bladder capacity for their age along with delayed development of the bladder muscles, nerve connections, and/or hormones necessary for sleeping dry through the night and also have not learned to awaken before sleepwetting.
-For other factors may make sleepwetting more likely or less likely to happen, see Developmental Causes and Contributing Factors.
-These include some medical, environmental, and behavioral issues that are not as common but still worth checking for just in case.
+Children who sleepwet commonly have smaller than average bladder capacity for their age often combined with delayed development of a hormone cycle necessary for sleeping dry through the night, AND have not learned to awaken before sleepwetting.
+There are other factors that may make sleepwetting more likely or less likely to happen.
+[See Developmental Causes and Contributing Factors.]
+These factors include some medical, developmental, environmental, and behavioral issues which are not common but worth checking for because identifying and treating them can stop sleepwetting or make it more manageable.

 Our Sleepwetting Forum Articles: